 For the quintessential experience, a visit during the festive season is a great option.
 New Year firework displays light up South Africa’s ‘Mother City’ which is blessed with Mediterranean-like, warm, clement weather in December.
 It’s the ideal time of year to enjoy Cape Town’s active, outdoors-focused lifestyle.
 Along the Victoria and Alfred Waterfront and throughout the city, you can make like the sporty locals, strolling and cycling around.
 Alternatively, it’s a great time of year to explore one of the many hiking trails in Table Mountain National Park.

 When to book:

-Christmas visits to Cape Town need to be planned at least one year in advance, with many places and properties unavailable by February.
-So if you’re thinking of visiting for Christmas 2017, speak to one of our specialists soon.
+Visits to Cape Town during the holiday season need to be planned at least one year in advance, with many places and properties unavailable by February.
+So if you’re thinking of visiting for 2017, speak to one of our specialists soon.

 Why not go to Cape Town at Easter instead?